hotianbexuanto/PhiZone-Player-Construct/README.md

 ## Assets

 Game assets are stored in `./static/game`.
-A tree view of the folder is as follows:
+A tree view of the folder (on the `main` branch) is as follows:

 ```
 game